 Chapter 2:

-By now, the mine had been drained of most of its valuable resources.
+By now, the mine had been utterly drained of its valuable resources.
 The adventurers had moved on to other towns or tried their luck in the stone forest to the north.
-The city’s economy had shifted towards education and research after the opening of the Mul Library, the oldest and largest library in the whole country of Hrart.
+The city’s economy had shifted towards education and research after the opening of the Mul Magician Academy and its associated library, which was famous across the land and brought millions of visitors into the city every year.
 Since the people of Mul no longer had any reason to bother with the dungeon’s upkeep, it had fallen to the monsters inhabiting it to make sure the roof didn’t cave in on them.

 Uatchita knocked on a door near the stairs to the second floor.